Chapter 18.70

 (corner lots at intersection(s) of public or private streets)

-No building or structure may exceed 35' in height.
+No building or structure may exceed 35' in height; provided, that the height limit for institutions of higher education shall be 45'.

 B. Nonresidential uses requiring an administrative or standard conditional use permit shall be subject to the landscaping standards identified in Section 18.70.060(D).